 posts.
 Use dates in APA style.

-EXAMPLE: The main idea of
+The main idea of the Mead (2006) article is

-EXAMPLE: The main idea of the Greene
+The main idea of Greene

 Note the citation here - it is APA style.
 The author's last name and the date of the article/book.
 Then at the end, you would have a list of references in APA style that would include the name of the article/book - like what most of you did for your biography project.

 The main idea of the Mead (2008) is how girls and boys